Low Vision and Aging

-Dr. Perlmutter mentors students interested in Low Vision and Aging.
-OTs are likely to encounter individuals with low vision and other chronic conditions in a wide range of clinical settings including acute care, in-patient and outpatient rehabilitation, skilled nursing facilities and home health.
+Occupational therapists are likely to encounter individuals with low vision and other chronic conditions in a wide range of clinical settings including acute care, in-patient and outpatient rehabilitation, skilled nursing facilities and home health.
 This scholarly experience gives students opportunities to learn about the impact of visual impairment and typical age-related changes on daily activities, occupational therapy's role with this population and the importance of self-management (SM) to support participation.

 General Description of Student Activities

-Students will explore the literature related to the impact of low vision on occupational performance and existing models of clinical and self-management programs.
-Tangible outcomes for students include: gaining experience with delivering a self-management program to adults with vision loss in a community-based setting, participating in the collection of program evaluation data, development and trial of a leader training program, development of self-management toolkits and determination of their clinical utility, and hands-on experience with adults with vision loss and other chronic conditions.
+Students will explore the literature related to the impact of low vision on occupational performance and existing models of clinical and SM programs.
+Tangible outcomes for students include: gaining experience with delivering a SM program to adults with vision loss in a community-based setting, participating in collection of program evaluation data, on-going development of a leader training program, development of self-management toolkits and determination of their clinical utility, and hands-on experience with adults with vision loss and other chronic conditions.
 Students meet with Dr. Perlmutter on a weekly basis and with consultants and community partners as needed.